-UK grime poster boy Stormzy picked up two of the biggest awards at the BRITs last night: Best British Male and Best British Album.
-With predictions leaning towards Ed Sheeran – an artist who arguably has saved the British music industry – the huge success of the South London rapper has contributed to grime’s chart prevalence in recent years.
+The 2018 BRIT Awards saw Stormzy pick up two of the night’s biggest awards: Best British Male and Best British Album.
+With predictions leaning towards the ubiquitous Ed Sheeran, the huge success of the South London rapper has contributed significantly to grime’s recent chart prevalence.
 Having simmered beneath the mainstream’s surface for well over a decade, grime had been threatening to tip the scales from underground movement to bona fide pop culture phenomenon for some time, with things seemingly coming to a head when Skepta scooped the 2016 Mercury Prize with the critically acclaimed Konnichiwa.
 Here was a genre that had seemingly done the impossible – balancing widespread critical and commercial reverence without losing a drop of its bristling anti-establishment, independent aesthetic.

 As its title suggest, GSAP is an album of artistic and sonic contrast, balancing electronic beats and bass lines with everything from live strings, harp and choir.
 Much of this can be attributed to the production techniques weaved throughout the fabric of each and every track by its producer, Fraser T Smith.